Written by Shannon,

 Lexapro has been approved to treat depression and generalized anxiety disorder, and Prozac is an antidepressant that can be used to treat depression, obsessive-compulsive disorder, eating disorders, panic attacks, and more.

-Although both Prozac and Lexapro are antidepressants, there are a few key differences between them that may be useful to know if you are on the search for the right medication for your individual needs.
+Although both Prozac and Lexapro are antidepressants, there are a few key differences between them that may be useful to know if you are searching for the right medication for your individual needs.

 There are a few key factors that you may want to take into consideration when working with your provider to find the right medication, such as: